rackerlabs/design-system/_component_design/table-variations.md

 layout: component
 category: Components
 usage: >
-  Depending on your use case, you can consider adding a dual-line or dual-layout table to the page.
+  Depending on your use case, you can consider adding a multi-value row or dual-layout table to the page.
 preview-image: preview-images/popover.svg
 resource: true
 status: stable
-last-modified: 2018-11-19
+last-modified: 2018-11-26
 helix-ui-css: true
 helix-ui-javascript: true
 pagelink: https://rackerlabs.github.io/helix-ui/components/popovers/